All Episodes

 This is the Sean Hannity Show.

-All right, as we continue, Jonathan Gillam and Geraldo Rivera.
+as we continue, Jonathan Gillum and Geraldo Rivera.

-I don't know what you're gonna do if somebody breaks into your house at night.
+I don't know what you're going to do if somebody breaks into your house at night.

-I don't think a baseball bat's gonna win.
+I don't think a baseball bat's going to win.

 But if you're uncomfortable, that's your choice.

-But you know, to watch what they did to uh Marco Rubio and Daniel Lash last night, burn her, she's a murderer, uh, because they don't agree on the gun issue and they prefer mental health, attacking it from the mental health point of view and attacking it through the background check point of view and attacking it from the point of view of securing and and ensuring that every school is safe.
+They prefer mental health, attacking it from the mental health point of view and attacking it through the background check point of view and attacking it from the point of view of securing and ensuring that every school is safe.

 It seemed like a setup to me.

-Well, I think that you know, you you get into that venue that is a hostel venue.
+Well, I think that, you know, you get into that venue that is a hostile venue.

-I give them credit for going to the hostel venue.
+I give them credit for going to the hostile venue.

-Uh, my point is everything that you just mentioned, whether it's mental health, whether it's background checks, whatever if you're on the no-fly zone, you don't you don't have access to weapons, whatever it is, use them all.
+My point is: everything that you just mentioned, whether it's mental health, whether it's background checks, whatever, if you're on the no-fly zone, you don't have access to weapons, whatever it is, use them all.

 Use them all.